neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 | 3 roundtrip tickets   | 15% off next ticket   | Buy 1 get 1 free for a friend   |
 | 5 roundtrip tickets   | 20% off next ticket   | Buy 1 get 1 free for a friend   |
 | 8 roundtrip tickets   | Free trip anywhere   |    |

+The best strategy here is to first use [Wanderu](https://www.wanderu.com/en/){:target="_blank"} to figure out which bus carrier offers the cheapest price consistently for your route.
+Once you find a carrier, use that carrier exclusively and join their rewards program; most of these reward programs require a good number of rides to reap the benefits.
+Companies like Greyhound and Boltbus offer free rides and rewards with every 8 rides you buy.

+Say you're a college student, and between the months of August and May, you return home on a $20 bus ride for Thanksgiving, Christmas, Spring Break, and Fall Break (8 roundtrips -- a total of 32 roundtrips and 64 individual trips over 4 years). __With a Boltbus or Greyhound rewards program, you end up saving $160 with 8 free trips__.
+Not too shabby!

 __Continue to Part 2, *How to Score $1 Bus Tickets*, of the 3-part Bus Booking Optimization Guide [here](https://neha-kay.github.io/2017-07-06/how-to-score-1-bus-tickets/).__